 To do this stretch, start off by lying down on your back while bending your knees.
 Also, make sure your feet are flat on the floor while your arms are on the sides of your body, staying slightly bent.
 Keep your palms up throughout the stretch.
 Your arms should always stay in contact with the floor.
 Take an inhale while you move your arms up towards the top of your head.
 Once they are over your head, make sure your index fingers make contact with one another.
 Upon exhaling, bring your arms back down to their original starting position.
 Remember that your arms should stay on the floor at all times.
 Repeat this stretch for a total of eight times.

 Doing ankle circles may seem easier to you than the previous two stretches due to one of your ankles and lower legs being used.
 Also, you get to sit in a chair.
 When you do ankle circles, you loosen up the joints in your ankles, which means you’ll feel less pain when walking or running.
-This stretch can even reduce any knee pain you may have.
+This stretch can even reduce any knee soreness you may have.

-To start this exercise, grab a chair and sit down in it.
+To start this exercise, grab a chair and sit down on it.
 You will want to sit close to the edge of it while placing your feet squarely on the floor.
 Your hands will rest beside your thighs.
 Begin the stretch by lifting your right foot and extending it away from you.
 Keeping that leg in the air, rotate its ankle five times in a clockwise direction, followed by five counterclockwise rotations.
-Place that foot down back onto the ground and repeat the same movements with your left foot.
+Place that foot back onto the ground and repeat the same movements with your left foot.
 Repeat this exercise five times for each foot and in each direction.

 Arm circles will extend the range of motion your shoulders enjoy.
 Also, this stretch will warm you up for any activity you may get involved in over the course of the day.

 To do this exercise, begin by standing hip-width apart.
 Extend your arms straight out so that they are horizontal to the ground.
 Keep your palms facing the floor.
-Start circling your arms forward, first doing small circles and then making them larger.
+Start circling your arms forward, first making small circles and then making them larger.
 After doing this 10 times, go backward and repeat the process.
 You will want to perform this stretch five times per direction.

 Hinge & Reach